punitkatiyar/react-master-guide/06.react-hooks/03.context-hook/readme.md

 **The useContext hook is used in React to consume values from a context provider.
 It allows functional components to access the data and functions provided by a context without the need for prop drilling.**

+## Key Parts of React Context:

+- Create Context: You define a context (like setting up a "global" object).
+- Provider: Wrap parts of your app in a Provider to supply a value.
+- Consumer / useContext Hook: Anywhere inside that Provider, you can "consume" the context with the useContext hook.

 <img src="./componentTree.jpg" width="70%"/>

 <hr>